chatox/networks-science-course/practicum/ps05_networks_from_text.md

     print("%s mentioned %s" % (author, mention))
 ```

-# 3. Aggregating
+## 0.4.
+Aggregating

-We are going to count how many times a mention happen.
-To do this, we will keep a dictionary:
+To count how many times a mention happen, you will keep a dictionary:

 ```python
 count = {}